Is the most backed bottle in crowdfunding history worth the hype?

 Looking at the competition, Hitch’s water bottle with cup hidden in the bottom design remains fairly unique for a travel bottle.

 The Hitch alternatives are the Cupple and the Camelbak Multibev which have similar features and is cheaper too at £39.50 compared to Hitch’s price of £58.
 For the price of a Hitch, I would consider buying a self cleaning smart water bottle instead.

 To my surprise, I have found a handful of times where I need to stack the cup on top of the bottle, so it is a useful feature and not a novelty.
 For example, filling up my cup with coffee, bottle with water and carrying my cereal.

 Also the larger bottle is welcome for me as I do drink a lot of water.
-You’ll have to consider whether you will make use of the larger capicity.
+You’ll have to consider whether you will make use of the larger capacity.